okp4/nemeton-web/README.md

 To launch the Web App, you need to set some environment variables.
 Default values are provided for the development environment in the file `.env.development`.
 Feel free to adapt the values to your needs.

+## GraphQL

+ The GraphQL types are generated using the schema available on the [nemeton-leaderboard](https://github.com/okp4/nemeton-leaderboard).

+ The schema can be fetched with `GH_TOKEN=your-github-token yarn fetch-schema`.
+It'll fetch the version referenced in the [.schema.version] file.

+ The generation can then be invoked with `yarn graphql:code-gen`.

+ The generated sources shall be committed to repository, the CI will ensure that.

 ### Launch

 Run the server with the following command line.